 print(f"handled {len(done)}")

-One script, one execution, only the aggregate comes back — not two hundred intermediate results clogging the context.
+One script, one execution.
+Only the aggregate result comes back, instead of two hundred intermediate results filling the context.

 | Collecting tools | Code-action | |